ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/intro.md

+---
+metaTitle: Getting started with ASP.NET Core MVC testing in less than 15 minutes
+---
 # <img style="margin-right: 20px" src="https://raw.githubusercontent.com/ivaylokenov/MyTested.AspNetCore.Mvc/master/tools/nuget-logo.png" align="left" alt="MyTested.AspNetCore.Mvc" width="100"> Welcome to the Tutorial

 Here you will find а [My Tested ASP.NET Core MVC](https://mytestedasp.net/Core/Mvc) tutorial, in which you will learn the most important parts of the testing framework.
 In less than 15 minutes you will be able to write fast, asynchronous and high-quality tests against the popular Microsoft web framework.